whaakman/azure-docs.nl-nl/articles/active-directory/manage-apps/application-sign-in-problem-federated-sso-non-gallery.md

 ## <a name="application-not-found-in-directory"></a>Toepassing is niet gevonden in de directory

-*Fout AADSTS70001: Toepassing met id 'https://contoso.com' is niet gevonden in de map*.
+*Fout AADSTS70001: Toepassing met de id `https://contoso.com` is niet gevonden in de map*.

 **Mogelijke oorzaak**